jsvgoncalves/kwek-metrics/README.md

     $ mkproject kwek
     $ git clone git@github.com:jsvgoncalves/kwek-metrics .

-Then, everytime you work on the project, run:
+Then, every time you work on the project, run:

     $ workon kwek

-To install the dependecies run:
+To install the dependencies run:

     $ pip install -r requirements.txt

+And development dependencies:

+    $ pip install -r requirements-dev.txt

+## Front-end

+Make sure you have all front-end development dependencies installed:

+    $ npm install

+To enter watch mode on gulp:

+    $ gulp watch

 ### Virtualenvwrapper cheatsheet